ragle/searchlight/assets/docs_markdown.md

   </body>
 </html>
 ```
-Widget view templates exist already for you for both the application UI and the result sets (VIVO profiles).
-These can be found in ```views/bar-widget.html``` and ```results-widget.html``` respectively.
+Markup exists for widget views already, and can be found in ```views/bar-widget.html``` and ```views/results-widget.html```.
+These default views are automatically managed and rendered for you - but if you want to customize them check out the section on [creating custom views](#creating-a-custom-view-template).

-The default views are automatically managed for you - but if you want to customize them check out the section on [creating custom views](#creating-a-custom-view-template).
+Note that by default the iframe within widgets will use the same default styles as a bookmarklet.
+To learn how to include a custom stylesheet to style the widget iframe differently, check out the section on [public assets](#public-assets-stylesheets-javascript-images).

 ---
 <a name="writing-a-search-module"></a>
 ###Writing a Search Module
 The framework expects your search module (```customizations/search.js```) to export a single function, ```exports.execute(SearchableDocument, ResultSet, next){}```.

-On a fresh instalation of the framework, the following code exists in ```customizations/search.js``` to help get you started.
+On a fresh installation of the framework, the following code exists in ```customizations/search.js``` to help get you started.

 ```javascript
 /*